b4k0/b4k0/README.md

 - 🔎    &nbsp; Exploring new technologies and developing software applications and cybersecurity solutions.
 - 🎓🎓     &nbsp; MSc Digital Systems Security at University of Piraeus.
 - 🎓   &nbsp; MEng Computer Engineering and Informatics Department at University of Patras.
-- 💼     &nbsp; Working as Cyber Security Engineer/Analyst.
+- 💼     &nbsp; Working as Cyber Security Engineer.
-- 💻     &nbsp; Working as Cyber Security Research Assistant.
-- 🌱     &nbsp; Learning more about Cybersecurity, GUI and Web Development.
+- 🌱     &nbsp; Learning more about Cyber Security, Automations and Web Development.

 <h1></h1>